Rocking Time

-Rocking Time is a reggae album by Jamaican musician Burning Spear, released in 1974 (see 1974 in music) on the Studio One label.
+Rocking Time is the second studio album by Jamaican musician Burning Spear, released in 1974 (see 1974 in music) on the Studio One label.

 His second album for Studio One, Rocking Time featured bass guitarist Leroy Sibbles and drummer Leroy "Horsemouth" Wallace.
 The album was described by AllMusic as "cosmic reggae at its rawest" and "the very epitome of conscious music".